2016-05-26 - ANGLER EK SENDS UPDATED VERSION OF CRYPTXXX RANSOMWARE

 IMAGES

-Shown above: Lock screen when the CryptXXX infect kicks in.
+Shown above: Lock screen when the CryptXXX ransomware infection kicks in.

-Shown above: HTML file to get to the decrypt instructions.
+Shown above: HTML file to get to the decryption instructions.

 Shown above: Windows desktop when it was rebooted.